iarunsilivery/iarunsilivery.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, Osmania University,Hyderabad, 2018 - 2024
+* Ph.D in Computer Science, Osmania University,Hyderabad, in 2024
 * M.Tech., Jawaharlal Nehru Technological University, Hyderabad, First Class with Distinction in 2016
 * B.E. in Osmania University, First Class in 2011